-This is a question that so many people are afraid to answer.
-If someone has ever asked you this question “are you really, okay?” then I have a question to ask you “are you really, okay?”
+If someone has ever asked you this question “are you really, okay?” raise a finger up…

 No one will just walk up to you and ask you this question without a prior question.

-For example, let’s say you are sitting alone at the bar slowly sipping your drink.
+Picture yourself sitting alone at the bar sipping your drink.

-Most times we subconsciously ask ourselves this question without even realizing it.
+Sometimes we ask ourselves this question without even realizing it.

-Have you ever stood in front of your mirror while saying “I’m okay or I’m fine” consistently?
+Have you ever stood in front of your mirror while saying “I’m okay or I’m fine” repeatedly?

 What are you trying to achieve here?

-It’s quite simple, you are subconsciously asking yourself the “are you really okay question”.
+It’s quite simple, you are answering the question “are you really okay question”.

-The next time you ask yourself the question.
-I think it is better that you truthfully answer the question rather than using the regular “I’m fine” line.
+The next time you ask yourself the question, try to give a truthful answer other than the usual “I’m fine” line.

-Depression and other negative social vices are on the increase today.
-The new trend is hashtag toxic positivity.
+It’s no news that depression and other negative social vices are on the increase today, in fact the new trend is #toxic positivity.

-There is probably no hashtag like that on the Internet.
-However, the fake smiles behind designer clothes and luxury lifestyles are synonymous with toxic positivity.
+There might not be any hashtag like that on the Internet, but the fake smiles behind designer clothes and luxury lifestyles are synonymous with toxic positivity.

 Why does the question are you really okay arise?

-You are probably wondering why people keep asking you this question.
+If you’re wondering why people keep asking you this question or why you keep asking yourself?

 There is a popular saying “dress the way you want to be addressed”.

-I’m sorry to say this but if you look shabby, unkempt, and disoriented, people will definitely ask questions.
+If you look shabby, unkempt, or disoriented, people will ask questions.

-Most people will ask you, are you okay, is everything alright, and others.
-However, the curious ones will not take a simple okay for an answer.
+Most people will ask you, are you okay, is everything alright etc.however, the curious ones will not take a simple okay for an answer.

 They will press further to find out what is wrong.